My god. We’ve made it to the end of yet another year. Against all odds, we’ve completed one full year of weekly bad movie watching.

 Tyler: Tango and Cash in Tango and Cash

-Watching this movie, you legit think/expect/hope these two dudes to fuck each other.
-They give Sly a sister to try to keep him from fucking Kurt Russell from fucking but nothing will ever come between these two in my heart.
+Watching this movie, you legit think/expect/hope these two dudes find love with one another.
+They give Sly a sister to try to keep him from sleeping with Kurt Russell but nothing will ever come between these two in my heart.
 It is a crime that we were denied a sequel in which the “will they/won’t they” question would be answered will never exist, and my sleepless nights plagued with “what ifs” must continue.